Share your love

 Conclusion

-At this point, you have learned to Set up (Install and Configure) Laravel on Rocky Linux 9.
+At this point, you have learned to Set up (Install and Configure) Laravel Framework on Rocky Linux 9.
 Also, you have learned to Secure Laravel by using Let’s Encrypt on Rocky Linux 9.

-Hope you enjoy it.
-You may be like these articles:
+You may also like these articles:

 How To Install Plesk on Rocky Linux 9